 After his family bought a farm in Oregon, Scott Crossfield continued flight lessons and soloed a Curtis Robin at the age of 15.
 He earned his private pilot certificate at 18.
 After graduating from high school, he helped his father with the family farm before attending the University of Washington as a student of aeronautical engineering.
 He took a job at Boeing to pay his tuition and support.

 In 1950 Scott Crossfield joined the National Advisory Committee for Aeronautics (NACA, the predecessor of NASA) as an Aeronautical Research Pilot at the NACA High Speed Flight Station, Edwards Air Force Base, California.
-He flew many high-performance jet aircraft like he North American Aviation F-100 Super Sabre, and experimental airplanes such as the Convair XF-92, Douglas X-3, Bell X-4 and X-5, but also the research rocketplanes, making 99 rocket flights in the Bell X-1 and the Douglas D-558-I Skystreak and D-558-II Skyrocket, more than any other pilot.
+He flew many high-performance jet aircraft like the North American Aviation F-100 Super Sabre, and experimental airplanes such as the Convair XF-92, Douglas X-3, Bell X-4 and X-5.
+He also flew the research rocket planes, making 10 rocket flights in the Bell X-1 and 77 in the Douglas D-558-II Skyrocket.

 After leaving the X-15 Program, Scott Crossfield continued as a Systems Director with North American Aviation, Inc., working on the Apollo Command and Service Module and the S-IVB second stage of the Saturn V rocket.
 He left North American in the late ’60s and served as an executive with Eastern Air Lines and Hawker Siddeley.
 He also continued as a aeronautical engineering consultant to private industry and government.